-Silent Echoes, Silent Traces, and Silent Visions explore the historic settings preserved in the background of the great silent comedians' timeless films.
-Author John Bengtson's work has been hailed by the New York Times as a "Proustian collage of time and memory, biography and history, urban growth and artistic expression."
+John Bengtson is a Bay Area business lawyer and author who serves on the Board of the San Francisco Silent Film Festival.
+His books Silent Echoes, Silent Traces, and Silent Visions explore the vast photographic record of early Hollywood and New York hidden in the films of Keaton, Chaplin, and Lloyd.
+John's work has been hailed by the New York Times as a "Proustian collage of time and memory, biography and history, urban growth and artistic expression."
 Each book features a foreword by Academy Award-winning film historian Kevin Brownlow.
-Bengtson is a frequent speaker at events hosted by the Academy of Motion Picture Arts and Sciences, Film Forum and the Museum of the Moving Image in New York, and the Turner Classic Movie Channel Festival, and has provided bonus programs for several Chaplin, Keaton, and Lloyd DVD/Blu-ray releases.
+John has presented his work at events hosted by the Academy of Motion Picture Arts and Sciences, the TCM Classic Film Festival, and the Museum of the Moving Image, among others, and has prepared bonus feature programs for numerous DVD and Blu-ray releases.
 For other tours, videos, and new discoveries, visit Bengtson's blog at http://SilentLocations.WordPress.com.
+Email John@silentechoes.net